-FINDING: The applicant's proposal did not include the addition of any new streets; therefore, this criterion is not applicable.
+FINDING: The applicant's proposal did not include any new streets; therefore, this criterion is not applicable.

 S. Alleys.
 Alleys are not necessary in residential developments, but may be required in commercial and industrial developments unless other permanent provisions for access to off-street parking and loading facilities are approved by the city.